Updated 11/2022

 Open to Grades: 10, 11 & 12

 This program is designed for students with career interests in the food industry as well as owning their own catering business.
 The purpose of this course is to develop skills in quantity food preparation, safety and sanitation, planning, customer service, business plans and entrepreneurship.
-(Please Note: Ingredients and food preparation processes in this course assumes the possibility of cross contamination of common allergens including nuts, eggs, dairy, gluten products, etc.) There is a lab fee for this course. *
+(Please Note: Ingredients and food preparation processes in this course assumes the possibility of cross contamination of common allergens including nuts, eggs, dairy, gluten products, etc.)

 Credits: 5